Virginia Bucket List: 12 Exciting Attractions and Things to Do

 After exploring underground, I checked out the Car & Carriage Caravan Museum next door, which displays antique automobiles dating back to the 1700s.
 Between its natural beauty and unique attractions, Luray Caverns is one of Virginia’s most unforgettable stops.

-Located in Richmond, the Virginia Museum of Fine Arts (VMFA) houses a diverse collection spanning 5,000 years of global art.
-Its Fabergé egg collection, one of the largest outside Russia, is a highlight, along with Renaissance paintings, modern American pieces, and African tribal sculptures.
+Located in Richmond, one of the most livable cities in VA, the Virginia Museum of Fine Arts (VMFA) houses a diverse collection spanning 5,000 years of global art.
+Its Fabergé egg collection is a highlight, along with Renaissance paintings, modern American pieces, and African tribal sculptures.

 The museum’s East Asian collection showcases centuries-old Japanese prints and Chinese jade carvings, while the contemporary art wing features works from artists like Georgia O’Keeffe and Andy Warhol.
 The sculpture garden, with its tranquil reflecting pool and modern installations, offers a peaceful spot to relax.